dzikoysk/reposilite/reposilite-site/data/guides/developers/endpoints.md

         "description": "Deploy supports both, POST and PUT, methods and allows to deploy artifact builds", "parameters": [
           {
+            "name": "X-Generate-Checksums",
+            "in": "header",
+            "description": "Determines if Reposilite should generate checksums for this file", "required": false,
+            "deprecated": false,
+            "allowEmptyValue": false,
+            "schema": {
+              "type": "string"
+            }
+          },
+          {
             "name": "repository",
             "in": "path",
             "description": "Destination repository",